SparebankenVest/azure-key-vault-to-kubernetes/README.md

   value: azurekeyvault@<name of another AzureKeyVaultSecret>?<optional field query>
 ...
 ```
-3. Just before the pod gets created, a Mutating Web Hook is triggered which injects a init-container into the Pod
+4. Just before the pod gets created, a Mutating Web Hook is triggered which injects a init-container into the Pod
-4. The init-container copies over the `azure-keyvault-env` executable to the original container, which will download any Azure Key Vault secrets, identified in the environment placeholders above, and pass them on as environment variables to the original executable (the container's original CMD or ENTRYPOINT)
+5. The init-container copies over the `azure-keyvault-env` executable to the original container, which will download any Azure Key Vault secrets, identified in the environment placeholders above, and pass them on as environment variables to the original executable (the container's original CMD or ENTRYPOINT)
-5. This way all secrets gets injected transparently in-memory during Pod startup, and not reveal any secret content to the Pod spec, disk or logs
+6. This way all secrets gets injected transparently in-memory during Pod startup, and not reveal any secret content to the Pod spec, disk or logs

 ## Authentication

-By default both the Controller and the Env Injector will use the cluster infrastructure Service Principal to authenticate with Azure Key Vault.
+By default both the Controller and the Env Injector will use the cluster infrastructure Service Principal to authenticate with Azure Key Vault (cloud config found in `/etc/kubernetes/azure.json`).
 This is the same Service Principal as the Kubernetes cluster use to create VM's, Load Balancers and other cloud infrastructure in Azure.

 The creators of Azure Key Vault to Kubernetes intended to use Azure Key Vault as a Vault extension to Kubernetes, effectively giving the whole Kubernetes cluster access to Azure Key Vault.
 This also implies there should be a dedicated Azure Key Vault per Kubernetes cluster.